Data Up to Date as of:

 On This Page:

-The proportion of homes with an operating radon mitigation system for persons living in homes at risk for radon exposure.
+The exposure data presented here is the proportion of homes with an operating radon mitigation system for persons living in homes at risk for radon exposure.
 This measure is expressed as a percentage.
 It is calculated for each year by dividing the cumulative number of single family dwellings (SFD) with an operating mitigation system by the number of SFDs estimated to have a radon level ≥4pCi/L, which is EPA’s action level.
-The number of SFDs with an operating mitigation system is calculated based on the gross number of radon vent fans sold for a given year adjusted for longevity by subtracting the fans installed 11 years before, assuming the useful life of a fan is 10 years, and assuming one fan per SFD.
+The number of SFDs with an operating mitigation system is calculated based on the gross number of radon vent fans sold for a given year, adjusted for longevity by subtracting the fans installed 11 years before, assuming the useful life of a fan is 10 years, and assuming one fan per SFD.
 The number of fans sold is based on radon vent fan sales data from three major fan manufacturers that represent over 90 percent of the market.
-More information available on the Healthy People 2020 website.
+More information is available on the Healthy People 2020 website.

-Healthy People 2020 Target
+Healthy People 2030 Target

-Healthy People 2020 is a set of goals set forth by the Department of Health and Human Services.
+Healthy People 2030 is a set of goals set forth by the Department of Health and Human Services.

 Radon Vent Fan Manufacturers’ Sales Data (https://www.healthypeople.gov/2020/data-source/homes-with-radon-mitigation-systems)